How to use your benefits

 How to submit a claim for covered services

-Most providers will submit claims on your behalf to Providence Health Plan; however, if you need to submit a claim, forms which contain submission information, are available in the Member section of this site. use the appropriate* form, all of which are available at ProvidenceHealthPlan.com/forms.
-Instructions for how to submit the claim is indicated on the form.
+Most providers will submit claims on your behalf to Providence Health Plan; however if you need to submit a claim, forms are available at ProvidenceHealthPlan.com/forms.
+Use the appropriate form (e.g., medical, mental health, alternative care, vision, etc.).
+Instructions for how to submit the claim are on the form.

 How to obtain information about practitioners who participate in Providence's provider networks